minnaheim/typstCV/typst/cv.typ

         #set text(size: eval(settings.font.size.sidebar))
         Born and raised in Vienna, currently living in Zürich.

-        In my free time I like to code, tinker with electronics, design and make furniture, and generally I enjoy all types of DIY/maker projects.
-I am also interested in (FPV) Drones, IoT Prototyping, CAD/CAM, 3D Printing, Cycling, Tennis and of course all things computer science.
+        In my free time, I like to code, tinker with electronics, design and make furniture, and generally enjoy all types of DIY/maker projects.
+I am also interested in FPV drones, IoT prototyping, 3D printing, tennis, cycling, triathlons, and of course, all things computer science.

         *Email:* #link("mailto:contact@benarmstro.ng") \
         *Phone:* #link("tel:+41784215042") \